markaltmann/markaltmann.github.io/_posts/2017-03-06-Why-I-Quit-Facebook.md

 ---
 title: "Facebook and WhatsApp: Take back control of your digital life and stay safe"
 excerpt: "Data is the new oil.
-Opinions can be swayed on a massive scale.
-What you can do?"
+Opinions can be swayed on a massively.
+What can you do?"
+header:
+  overlay_image: assets/images/turm.jpg
+  caption: "Photo credit: Mark Altmann"
 layout: single
-classes: wide
-author_profile: true
-read_time: true
-share: true
-related: true
 toc: true
 toc_label: "table of contents"
 toc_icon: "cog"
 categories:
-  - Blog
+  - IT
 tags:
   - privacy
   - facebook
-classes: wide
+  - whatsapp
 ---
 ## Digital Life